oracle-livelabs/database/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

 >**Note:**
 * SELinux is already setup in **Enforcing** mode.
 DO NOT change the mode and just proceed further with installing AHF.
+* If you have performed [Task 4: Install AHF on Linux or UNIX as non-root user in non-daemon mode](#Task4:InstallAHFonLinuxorUNIXasnonrootuserinnondaemonmode), first uninstall AHF, and then proceed with the following steps.
 * Install AHF as the **root** user.

 1. To switch to **root** user: